diamante0018/ExtensionScript/README.md

 - sv_AllPerks 1 //If set to 1 it will give all the perks to the player
 - sv_AntiRQ 0 //If set to 1 it will prevent players from opening the menu
 - sv_MaxAmmoFillsClip 1 //If set to 1 it will refill the current clip when requesting ammunition
+- sv_NativeChecks 0 //If set to 1 it will use c++ dll to ban players that break rules

 Native C++ functions:
 - NopTheFuckOut Called if sv_NopAddresses is 1.
 It uses hooks to get player data needed for other C++ functions